MikeHopley/ftl-ships-guide/stealth-b.md

 ## Dealing with drones

 Protect your weapons by checking where combat drones are aiming before you cloak.
-Only cloak if they are about to hit weapons, cloaking, or possibly sensors.
+Only cloak if they are about to hit weapons or cloaking.
 Otherwise, delay your cloak until enemy weapons fire.
 Even then, wait to see whether weapons are targeting anything important.
 Ideally you’ll let them hit irrelevant rooms, to reduce the chance of the drone sniping your Glaive when cloak ends.

 All drones hit the exact centre of the target room, but beam drones do not “line up” at the exact angle they will fire, making them harder to predict.
 Beam drones can drag into an adjacent room.
 Beam 1 drones cannot drag across the “long side” of a room (their beam is shorter than 1 tile), but Beam 2 drones can.
 It’s worth knowing the odds of a bad drag: